This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

-This fried cornmeal mush recipe is the perfect Midwest breakfast.
-Delicious firm cornmeal (or you might call it polenta) is lightly fried in butter and drizzled with maple syrup.
-So incredibly simple and totally delicious.
+This cornmeal fried mush recipe is the perfect Midwest breakfast.
+Delicious firm cornmeal (or polenta) is lightly fried in butter and drizzled with maple syrup.
+It’s incredibly simple and totally delicious.

-Basically, it’s the same thing but where it’s different is in the way it’s prepared and the way it’s eaten.
+It’s the same thing, but it’s different in the way it’s prepared and eaten.

-It was the perfect side dish to dinner, breakfast for dinner, or even a fast and easy dinner for one.
+It was the perfect side dish for dinner, breakfast for dinner, or even a fast and easy dinner for one.

 I have always loved it because it’s the perfect pairing of sweet and savory and can be ready in just 20 minutes.

-Fried cornmeal mush is cornmeal that has been made into a thick porridge, set up and cooled, sliced, and then lightly pan-fried in butter.
+Fried cornmeal mush is cornmeal made into a thick porridge, set up and cooled, sliced, and then lightly pan-fried in butter.

 It’s a very southern and midwest dish that takes me right back home with every single bite!